vpolda/Snake-Tank/README.md

 ## Description

 A custom ESP32-S3 PCB for temperature and humidity monitoring, along with camera monitoring.
 Supports up to four (4) external DHT11 sensors.
-View the data either through the onboard LCD display or remotely on a wifi device through Arduino Cloud.
+The data can either be monitored through the onboard LCD display or remotely on a wifi device through Arduino Cloud.
 Two ESP32 Camera modules are attached externally for live video feed.

 ## Design